plforacle/heatwave-lakehouse/stop-services/stop-services.md

 In this lab, you will be guided through the following task:

 - Stop HeatWave Database Instance
-- Stop OAC Instance
 - Stop Compute Instance

 ### Prerequisites

 - An Oracle Trial or Paid Cloud Account
 - Some Experience with MySQL Shell
-- Completed Lab 1 , 5 , 6
+- Completed Lab1 and Lab2

 ## Task 1: Stop HEATWAVE-DB Database Instance